pedro-gaspar/elixir-grail-diary/content/posts/2021-07-12-when-to-tap-elixir-in-the-shoulder.md

 ---
-title: When to tap Elixir in the shoulder
+title: when to tap Elixir in the shoulder
 date: 2021-07-12
 description: 'Whenever you can, there is no try.'
 images: